When working with us according to this policy, you can expect us to:

-Our official communication channel is via email to email@example.com.
+- If you do not want to send the report through Intigriti, you can use our official communication channel: email@example.com.
 The issues are triaged by a Security Analyst before being escalated to the appropriate team.
 If you feel that the email should be encrypted, our PGP key is available below.

 This policy covers all Visma services, products or web properties.